 Wild horses are a beautiful sight to behold, and for many people, a rare treat.
 Having the opportunity to photograph these majestic creatures is a privilege, and learning more about them makes it all the more special.
 In this session, you’ll learn more about the wild horses, the legend and lore that surrounds them, their history, and how it is that they thrive in their often harsh environment.
-These horses are beautiful to watch, and when captured on film make stunning photographs.
+These horses are beautiful to watch, and when captured on film, they make stunning photographs.

 -